junxit/us-congress-bills-117/metadata.md

 - 2021-06-17 — Placed on the Union Calendar, Calendar No. 47.
 - 2021-06-17 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-66, Part I.
 - 2021-06-17 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-66, Part I.
+- 2021-06-28 — Rules Committee Resolution H. Res.
+504 Reported to House.
+Rule provides for consideration of H.R.
+2662, H.R.
+3005, H.R.
+3684 and H. Res.
+503. The resolution provides for one hour of general debate on H.R.
+2662, under a structured rule; one hour of general debate on H.R.
+3005, under a closed rule; 90 minutes of general debate on H.R.
+3684; and one hour of general debate on H. Res.
+503, under a closed rule.
+Resolution provides en bloc suspension authority.
+- 2021-06-29 — Amendment (A003) offered by Mr. Comer. (consideration: CR H3287, H3288-3289; text: CR H3287)
+- 2021-06-29 — Amendment agreed to by House: On agreeing to the Maloney, Carolyn B. amendments (A002) Agreed to by the Yeas and Nays: 219 - 184 (Roll no. 193).
+- 2021-06-29 — Amendment failed by House: On agreeing to the Comer amendment (A003) Failed by the Yeas and Nays: 182 - 220 (Roll no. 194).
+- 2021-06-29 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-06-29 — Amendments en bloc (A002) offered by Mrs. Maloney, Carolyn B. (consideration: CR H3284-3287, H3287-3288; text: CR H3284-3286)
+- 2021-06-29 — Considered under the provisions of rule H. Res.
+504. (consideration: CR H3276-3290; text of amendment in the nature of a substitute: CR H3276-3279)
+- 2021-06-29 — DEBATE - Pursuant to the provisions of H. Res.
+504, the House proceeded with 10 minutes of debate on the Comer amendment No. 4.
+- 2021-06-29 — DEBATE - Pursuant to the provisions of H. Res.
+504, the House proceeded with 20 minutes of debate on the Carolyn B. Maloney (NY) amendment en bloc No. 1.
+- 2021-06-29 — DEBATE - The House proceeded with one hour of debate on H.R.
+2662.
+- 2021-06-29 — House amendment agreed to: On agreeing to the Maloney, Carolyn B. amendments (A002) Agreed to by the Yeas and Nays: 219 - 184 (Roll no. 193).
+- 2021-06-29 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-06-29 — House amendment not agreed to: On agreeing to the Comer amendment (A003) Failed by the Yeas and Nays: 182 - 220 (Roll no. 194).
+- 2021-06-29 — House amendment offered
+- 2021-06-29 — House amendment offered
+- 2021-06-29 — House amendment offered
+- 2021-06-29 — House amendment offered/reported by: Amendment (A003) offered by Mr. Comer.
+- 2021-06-29 — House amendment offered/reported by: Amendments en bloc (A002) offered by Mrs. Maloney, Carolyn B.
+- 2021-06-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-06-29 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2021-06-29 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2021-06-29 — On agreeing to the Comer amendment (A003) Failed by the Yeas and Nays: 182 - 220 (Roll no. 194).
+- 2021-06-29 — On agreeing to the Maloney, Carolyn B. amendments (A002) Agreed to by the Yeas and Nays: 219 - 184 (Roll no. 193).
+- 2021-06-29 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-06-29 — On passage Passed by the Yeas and Nays: 221 - 182 (Roll no. 195).
+- 2021-06-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Carolyn B. Maloney (NY) amendment en bloc No. 1, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Comer demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-06-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Comer amendment No. 4, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Comer demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-06-29 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 221 - 182 (Roll no. 195).
+- 2021-06-29 — Roll call votes on amendments in House
+- 2021-06-29 — Roll call votes on amendments in House
+- 2021-06-29 — Rule provides for consideration of H.R.
+2662, H.R.
+3005, H.R.
+3684 and H. Res.
+503. The resolution provides for one hour of general debate on H.R.
+2662, under a structured rule; one hour of general debate on H.R.
+3005, under a closed rule; 90 minutes of general debate on H.R.
+3684; and one hour of general debate on H. Res.
+503, under a closed rule.
+Resolution provides en bloc suspension authority.
+- 2021-06-29 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2021-06-29 — The previous question was ordered on the amendment (A003) pursuant to the rule.